cisagov/manage.get.gov/docs/operations/data_migration.md

 In the same terminal as used in STEP 1, run the command below; (This will parse the data in TransitionDomain and either create a corresponding Domain object, OR, if a corresponding Domain already exists, it will update that Domain with the incoming status.
 It will also create DomainInvitation objects for each user associated with the domain):

-(NOTE: If working in cloud.gov, remove "./manage.py" from the command)
+(NOTE: If working in cloud.gov, and remove "docker compose run -T app" from the command)
 ```shell
 docker compose run -T app ./manage.py transfer_transition_domains_to_domains --debug
 ```